H2SO4T/ARES/Readme.md

 * Export PYTHONPATH: ``export PYTHONPATH="path/to/ares"``
 * Move yourself to `ares/rl_interaction`
-* Generate a folder for apks, and put the apks inside
+* Generate a folder for the apks, and put them inside
 * Activate the venv
 * Start testing